isidore/MobProgrammingBook/manuscript/070_Working in your first mob.md

 ![Mob Programming](images/MobProgramming.jpg)

-## Heuristic
+## Is the mob working?

-If everything is going right, rotation will not disrupt the flow of the mob.
+Heuristic: If everything is going right, rotation will not disrupt the flow of the mob.

 ## Preparing the navigator